 Published on June 13th, 2015 | by Pro Wrestling Stories0

-The Time KOFI KINGSTON Challenged VINCE MCMAHON To A Fight After A 4-Hour JD-infused Private Jet Journey
+The Time KOFI KINGSTON Challenged VINCE MCMAHON To A Fight After A 4-Hour Jack Daniels-infused Private Jet Journey

 “Jack Daniels and Liquid Courage!”

-With the recent success of The New Day and with Money In The Bank featuring Kofi Kingston just around the corner, it felt right to pull out this gem of a story.
-Coming from Chris Jericho‘s latest installment, The Best In The World: At What I Have No Idea, find out what happens when a drunk Jericho eggs Kingston on to fight boss, Vince McMahon after a 4 hour JD-infused private jet journey!
+Coming from Chris Jericho‘s latest installment, The Best In The World: At What I Have No Idea, find out what happens when a drunk Jericho eggs Kingston on to fight boss, Vince McMahon after a 4-hour Jack Daniels-infused private jet journey!